adedapo0x/barb-shoe-ecommerce-api/README.md

-This is a shoe e-commerce API built with JavaScript, Node.js and Express with MongoDB as the DBMS.
+This is a shoe e-commerce API built with JavaScript, Express and MongoDB.
+It allows users to browse products, add them to a cart, and make mock-up purchases.

 [Click Here](https://documenter.getpostman.com/view/30687617/2sAXjM2rH7) to view the documentation